 Light traps are constructed from 19 liter translucent plastic bottles (e.g., water bottles; Figure 1).
 Crab larvae gain entry through six translucent plastic funnels (10 cm to 1.5 cm taper) fitted into the main body of the trap.
-Illumination is provided by LED light strips (see Appendix A for a list of materials, vendors, and estimated costs) powered by a 12 volt rechargeable lithium-ion battery and sealed in a waterproof housing.
+Illumination is provided by LED light strips (see Appendix A for a list of materials) powered by a 12 volt rechargeable lithium-ion battery and sealed in a waterproof housing.
 A timer is programmed to turn the lighting unit on at sunset and off at sunrise (rounded to the nearest half-hour).
-A 6 Ah battery is used to power the lighting unit for one-night deployments, and an 11 Ah battery is used for two-night deployments.
+An 11 Ah battery is used to power the lighting unit for one or two-night deployments.
 Batteries are changed every one to two days to ensure constant illumination during the night.
 The bottom of the trap is capped with a removable PVC cod end fitted with 250 μm mesh.
 Foam floats ensure that the trap floats at the surface of the water and weights attached to the bottom of the cod end maintain the trap in an upright position.
-An eye-bolt affixed to the bottom of the cod end provides an attachment point for additional monitoring equipment, such as temperature and conductivity sensors.